accountablejustice/report/README.md

 # Florida Criminal Justice Reform: Understanding the Challenges and Opportunities

-This is a Report by the [Project on Accountable Justice](www.iog.fsu.edu/paj/).
+This is a report by the [Project on Accountable Justice](www.iog.fsu.edu/paj/).

  The website is based on the [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page/)